Amex® EveryDay Preferred Credit Card review

 As a new cardholder, you can earn 15,000 Membership Rewards points after spending $1,000 in purchases during your first three months.

 However, other cards with a similar annual fee may offer much more valuable introductory bonuses.
-If you can meet the $4,000 in three months spending requirement, the Chase Sapphire Preferred® Card offers one of the highest welcome offers for travel: 80,000 Chase Ultimate Rewards points.
+For example, if you can meet the spending requirement of $4,000 in your first three months, the Chase Sapphire Preferred® Card offers one of the highest welcome offers currently available for travel: 100,000 Chase Ultimate Rewards points.
+That’s worth up to $1,250 in travel through Chase and is the card’s highest-ever bonus.

 The American Express Membership Rewards points you’ll be earning are some of the most valuable travel rewards on the market, and the Amex Everyday Preferred credit card is one of the best ways to earn them from day-to-day expenses.